-51 per cent (51%) or More Continued Ownership
+3.1 51 per cent (51%) or more continued ownership

-As the ownership of a business generally determines the nature of operations and approach to workplace health and safety in the workplace, a criterion in determining whether experience should be transferred or continued is whether there is a change in ownership.
+As the ownership of a business generally determines the nature of operations and approach to workplace health and safety, a criterion in determining whether experience should be transferred or continued is whether there is a change in ownership.

 Where there is 51 per cent (51%) or more continued ownership, the experience account should be continued.
 The industry classification will also remain generally the same.
-In these situations, it is assumed that business' relative hazard or cost of compensation remains the same.
+In these situations, it is assumed that business's relative hazard or cost of compensation remains the same.